Stevenson Press 1998 - 2002

 Check out Trip Advisor reviews about The Jungle Place.
 They are all very positive.

 When we returned home from Mexico we invited friends over to share our photos and talk about our trip.
 Wine and food were set out for about ten friends in our Manhattan condo overlooking Central Park.
 The evening was a great success.
+We got into a comfortably intense discussion about philosophy and spent a lot of fun time discussing the concept of "nothing."
+This is the post that started off the nothing convo which could have lasted all night.
 However as we were cleaning up, one of our dogs knocked over a half full bottle of red wine that landed with a sickening splash on one of our antique carpets.
 By the time I had grabbed some rags and a sponge to soak up the wine, it was obvious we were going to have to get the carpet professionally cleaned if we wanted to get the red wine stain out.

 Fortunately my partner who is so proficient in knowing where the best cleaners, specialty grocery stores, out of the way restaurants, and in this case Persian rug cleaning service in NYC that I didn't need to panic.
 This rug was an heirloom passed down at least four generations.
 I decided if the stain could be removed from it that I would hang it on one of our walls to protect it from another disaster.

 Agara Rug Cleaning NYC lived up to its reputation of specializing in the cleaning and restoration of antique rugs.
 They suggested some reweaving of a couple of worn spots after the regular cleaning.
 The rug returned looking almost like new.
 You couldn't even see where the rug was restored.
 And no stain.
 Man. was I impressed.